AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Templates.md

 ```

 ## Templated Classes
 An example of a templated class.
+Templates provide a safer alternative to using [void pointers to achieve polymorphism](https://riptutorial.com/c/example/17747/polymorphic-behaviour-with-void-pointers), as you would do in C.

 ## Default Parameters
 As of C++17, you can provide default arguments for template paramters.